linode/docs/docs/guides/development/javascript/javascript-events-tutorial/index.md

 ### Creating Event Handlers

-Each of the event listeners created above also references an event handler function.
-In the section `addEventListener` example, the event handler is even defined as a separate function.
+Each of the event listeners created above also references an event handler function, sometimes as an anonymous function and sometimes as a predefined function.

-This next example aims to show more of the capabilities of the event handlers.
+This next example aims to show more of the capabilities of event handlers.
 It uses a combination of event handler properties and event listener methods, demonstrating some of the virtues of each.
 Follow along with the comments in the code:

     const targetImage = document.getElementById("target-img");